We all love a good tune, whether it’s Taylor Swift’s latest hit or an old Beatles’ classic.

 The good news is:

 Spotify’s innovative ideas bring us great things that we never even knew we needed.
-While it experienced growing pains during its first few years in the industry, the company’s goal has always remained clear – to provide a robust music platform for listeners worldwide.
+While it experienced growing pains early on, the company’s goal has always remained clear – to provide a robust music platform for listeners worldwide.

 And now if you’d excuse us, we’re going to tune in to some new English folk on Spotify.